 Are your employees engaged?
-Do you think you have a happy workforce?
+Do you have a happy workforce?
 Would you like to know what they appreciate about your organization?
 The best way to understand this is to analyze their level of satisfaction.
 But, in order to get a clear understanding of what is going on in your workplace, you need to determine how to measure employee satisfaction.

-Many indications can give you an idea regarding how your workers feel about their job and the company.
+Many indicators can give you an idea regarding how your workers feels about their jobs and the company.
 For example, a high turnover is a sign that something is not right.
 It is also important to understand the exact source of their discontent.
 Does it come from the leadership style?
 Is there a career evolution issue?
-Similarly, you need to know which aspects are enjoyed.
+Similarly, you need to know which aspects are positive.
 Do they like the flexibility of a hybrid work model?
 What do they think about the workplace tools provided?

 From employee satisfaction surveys to metrics such as the eNPS or the ESI, various techniques are used to determine satisfaction at work and obtain pertinent information.
 Here are 7 ways that will help you measure how happy and satisfied your team members are!

 1. Introduce Employee Satisfaction Surveys

-Let’s start with one of the most relevant ways of knowing if your workers are satisfied or not: the famous employee satisfaction survey.
+Let’s start with one of the most relevant ways of knowing if your workers are satisfied or not: the employee satisfaction survey.
 This tool can be 100% personalized according to your organization and your team.
 However, if you are searching for a generic overview of the level of satisfaction at your company, nine elements should then appear in your questionnaire:

 Work environment (enjoyable, well-equipped, supportive, employee-centric…)